jornado/justwatch_letterboxd/README.md

 Ever wonder what films you want to watch are already on the streaming platforms you subscribe to but too lazy to search for them all?
 Fear not!
 If you have a Letterboxd Watchlist, you can use this script to figure out what subscription streaming platforms those films are on!
+Services default to HBO Max, Hulu, Netflix, Disney+, Amazon Prime Video, and Criterion Channel, but the list is customizable.

 ## INSTALLATION
 `python3 -m pip install -r requirements.txt`